alfredo1995/metal-slug/README.md

     1. Clone this repository to your system.
     2. Navigate to the project's "library" folder: `cd Library`.
-    3. Install the dependencies in the "library" folder by running the following command: `npm install` (or use the appropriate package manager).
+    3. Install the dependencies in the "library" folder by running the command: `npm install`.

 Running the project

-    Now that you have installed the necessary libraries and configured the "Library" folder, you are ready to run the project.
-Follow the steps below:

     1. Open the terminal and navigate to the project root.
     2. Run the command `npm start` to start the project.